Abdulrehman2-2/Flight-Assistant/README.md

 The entire system is built using the LiveKit Agents framework, which simplifies the integration of these different services and handles the real-time, asynchronous nature of the conversation.
 The use of a function-calling LLM is crucial, as it offloads the complex task of natural language understanding and query formation to a powerful model, allowing the agent to focus on executing the tools effectively.

 Conclusion
-This project demonstrates a robust and scalable architecture for a conversational AI agent that solves a real-world problem.
-By combining real-time communication tools, advanced LLMs with function-calling capabilities, and external data sources, it creates a powerful and user-friendly service.
-This approach is highly flexible and can be adapted to various other domains that require real-time data retrieval, such as booking hotels, checking weather, or getting stock prices.
-Future improvements could include multi-step conversations to refine search criteria and support for multi-city itineraries.
+This project shows how a powerful AI agent can help people find flights in real-time.
+By combining voice technology, smart AI models, and outside data, we've created a service that's easy to use.
+This method can also be used for other things like booking hotels, checking the weather, or getting stock prices.
+In the future, we might have more features added.

- This isn't just about code it's about making travel planning more accessible and seamless for everyone.
+If help is needed u can contact abdulrehmanafroze@gmail.com